wilkie/blog/posts/cv.md

 tags: ["personal"]
 ---

 My name is Dave Wilkinson, better known as ***wilkie***.
+I develop large scale distributed systems and am looking for a position that will allow me to use that specialization to make better the open web.
 I have a strong desire to develop technology that can be accessed by anybody and push progress of a public commons without constraint.
-I specialize and develop low-level distributed systems that reduce barriers of entry and push more control, authority, and rights to those that use the system.
+I specialize in the research and development of low-level distributed systems that reduce barriers of entry and push more control, authority, and rights to those that use the system.
 My overall goal is to provide a system that guarantees the freedom to compute.

 ## Education